+You can listen on the website or download the mp3 file and accompanying PDFs with transcripts in Russian and English.
 Note that this resource is intended for intermediate to advanced learners.

 SBS Russian is a great podcast for listening to the news in Russian.
 The episodes primarily focus on the goings-on in Russia and Australia.

 You’ll listen to clips such as “Victoria bans mobile phones at schools,” “Russian community is outraged over travel agency collapse” and “Calls for strong government action as drug deaths spike.”

 There’s also a regular “This week in Russia” segment to keep you up to date on the culture and events in the country.